realdoug/omgwow_salesforce/README.md

 ### OmgWow Salesforce!
-This is an example application using Omniauth, Devise Rails 4 and the Omniauth-Salesforce strategy.
+This is an example application using Omniauth, Devise, Rails 4 and Omniauth-Salesforce to pull it all together.

 For a full tutorial, check out this article: [COMING SOON]